 Since you’re likely not a shower wall panel installer or salesperson (and likely don’t play one TV – and neither does anyone else to the best of my knowledge) it can be difficult knowing how to compare acrylic and laminate wall panels.
 You just know you want the best bathroom surround system for your job.
 This is exactly the reason I wrote this article.

 Below I’ll look at the advantages of laminate wall panels vs. acrylic.
-Second, I’ll turn the tables and we’ll peek at the advantages of acrylic wall panels vs. laminate.
+Second, I’ll turn the tables and we’ll peek at the disadvantages of acrylic wall panels vs. laminate.

 At the end, I’d love your opinion and/or additional questions so you can get your arms around your best choice.